 If the whole tumour can be removed, this may cure the cancer and symptoms altogether.

-But even if surgeons can't remove the entire tumour, it usually grows slowly and can be controlled with medication.
+But even if surgeons cannot remove the entire tumour, it usually grows slowly and can be controlled with medicine.